rcrowther/assembly-book/README.md

 ## Using the mini‐book #

-You can read direct from Github.
+You can not read direct from Github (this would mean either converting to a markup format for an advanced README, which wouldn’t do justice to formatting, or running a Github Pages branch, which I can’t be bothered to maintain).

+Download a (compressed) copy to your computer.
 Go to the folder /html and click on ’index.htm’.
-Your web browser will show the index.
+Your web browser will do the rest.
 Go have a look.

-The book is uploaded to Github, so, if you use it, you can also download a (compressed) copy to your computer.

-## Licence #
+## License #

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">A Stumble through Linux x86 Assembly Language</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Robert Crowther</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.